oracle/coherence-operator/docs/prometheusoperator.md

 ### No datasource found

 Manually create a datasource by clicking on Grafana Home `Create your first data source` button and fill in these fields.
+Ensure the datasource is set as the default.

 ```bash
    Name:      Prometheus